 The course uses virtual lab tours, interactive assignments and interviews with industry experts to pave the way to a complete understanding of the topics.

 The course has been designed by experienced professors, industry partners and researchers that are part of TU Delft's Personal Air Mobility Group created to study and integrate disruptive vehicle configurations in the urban environment.

-The Delft International Conference on Urban Air Mobility (DICUAM 2021), organized by TU Delft in collaboration with Dassault Systèmes, NLR, LILIUM and PAL-V, will gather specialists from several domains to discuss the scientific and technological challenges for eVTOL vehicles.
-During this three-day online event in March 2021, experts will discuss topics such as safety, traffic management, urban operations, regulations, and societal acceptance issues.
+The Delft International Conference on Urban Air Mobility (DICUAM 2022), organized by TU Delft in collaboration with Dassault Systèmes, NLR, LILIUM and PAL-V, will gather specialists from several domains to discuss the scientific and technological challenges for eVTOL vehicles.
+During this three-day event in March 2022, experts will discuss topics such as safety, traffic management, urban operations, regulations, and societal acceptance issues.

 Is this course for you?

 This course will be beneficial for engineers working in the aerospace industry with backgrounds in mechanical and electrical engineering, applied physics or mathematics.
 The multi-disciplinary nature of the topics, including the vehicle design, which covers propulsion, aerodynamic and aeroacoustic parameters and also operational aspects such as control, stability and urban integration will help participants in their specialization.
 They will benefit from an improved capacity to become more effective in decision making within multi-disciplinary projects.